multitools-ap-mvp/pdf-editor-app/README.md

 - Web Editor auto detects objects
 - Edit what you want
 - Create New PDF
 - Download or Mail Your .PDF
+- No Account Needed!

 **Registration Is not active And Usage is open & FREE during BETA Testing**

 ---

 # 4 Different Setups!
-Same App!
+Same App...
 # Use our Editor the way you want!
+-
+# WebApp
+# Selfhost TUI | Selfhost GUI
+# CLi | Docker
+# BASH | POWERSHELL

 **Setups**